fabiozanini/bambooth/readme.md

 # Bambooth

-> Note taking application à la Evernote for Linux.
+Note taking application à la Evernote for Linux.

+> NOTE: the code is alpha quality for now, not ready for production.
+Expect breaking changes.

 ## Screenshot
 ![Bambooth screenshot](/bambooth.png)